 Where are the keys?
 They must be here somewhere.
 I drove to Starbucks between a meeting and my flight home.
 Clearly, I had the keys when I arrived.
 The Starbucks staff helped me search.
 No keys.
 “Maybe you left them in the car?” they offered.
 Maybe.
 It’s worth checking.
 That’s when I discovered there was no car.
 Stolen.
 With my luggage in the back.
-(Thankfully, I had my laptop and purse with me.)
+I realize I’m not the only one who’s had a car stolen before, but at that moment in time, it sure felt like it.
+I wished I’d seen this article on preventing theft before the car was taken; too late for me now, but it’s good for future reference and for me to help any readers out there who need it!

 And so, it began…a journey that illustrates, once again, that kindness matters.